seapath/ci.deprecated/README.md

   GitLab sfl/master into rte/master branch.

 In order to create each job you can select `New item > Pipeline` from the main Jenkins UI.
+Note: The name for the last two jobs needs to be accordingly set to `ci` and `merge`.

 Then, select `Pipeline script from SCM` on the `Pipeline -> Definition` scrollable menu.
 The following configuration must be set:

 - SCM: Git
 - Repository URL: `ssh://rteci@g1.sfl.team:29419/rte/votp/ci`